 - 2 eggs

-- 1 cup buttermilk (can sub full fat sour cream)
+- 1 cup buttermilk or full fat sour cream

 - 1 tsp cinnamon

-- Mix together flour, baking powder, baking soda, cinnamon and salt.
+- Mix together flour, baking powder, baking soda, cinnamon, and salt in a large bowl.

-- Cream butter and sugar together until fluffy, then add eggs until combined.
+- In a separate large bowl cream butter and sugar together until fluffy, then add eggs until combined.